holoviz/colorcet/README.md

 It should be obvious that the "hot" version completely washes out detail at the high end, as if the image is overexposed, while "fire" makes detail visible throughout the data range.
+Yet the qualitative effect is still roughly similar, allowing "fire" to be used in nearly situation the original "hot" was useful.

 Peter provides [versions of 50 perceptually uniform colormaps for a variety of different plotting programs](http://peterkovesi.com/projects/colourmaps),